StarOrpheus/ultimaker-s5-timelapse/README.md

 ## Usage

-Your Ultimaker S5 printer and your computer need to be connected to the same network.
+Both the Ultimaker S5 printer and the computer need to be connected to the same network.
 ```
 usage: python ultimaker_s5_timelapse [-h] -ip IP